moonmaster9000/specdown/README.markdown

 $ specdown -n
 ```

-You can also configure colorization in your env.rb by setting the
+You can also turn off colorization in your env.rb by setting the
 reporter to `Specdown::TerminalReporter`:

 ```ruby